-There are 5 main types of leucocytes:
+There are 5 main types:

-- Neutrophils – main action against bacterial and fungal infections
+- Neutrophils – main action against bacterial and fungal infections.

-- Eosinophils – main action against parasitic infections
+- Eosinophils – main action against parasitic infections.

-- Basophils – responsible for responses to allergens
+- Basophils – responsible for responses to allergens.

-- Lymphocytes – main action against viral infections
+- Lymphocytes – main action against viral infections.

-Neutrophils are granular leucocytes formed from the myeloid cell line within the bone marrow.
-They are the most common leucocyte, making up around 40-70% of those found in peripheral blood.
+Neutrophils are granular leukocytes and develop from the myeloid cell lineage within the bone marrow.
+They are the most abundant leukocyte type, making up 40-70% of those found in peripheral blood.

 Note: some labs may report neutrophil count as PMN (polymorphonuclear neutrophils).

-They have a diameter of 12-17µm and have a bi-lobed, sausage shaped nucleus.
+They have a diameter of 12-17µm and have a bi-lobed, sausage-shaped nucleus.

-Basophils are granular leucocytes formed from the myeloid cell line within the bone marrow.
+Basophils are granular leukocytes of myeloid lineage.
 They are 14-16µm in diameter and have a bi-lobed, S-shaped nucleus.
-These cells are found in the peripheral blood and have a lifespan of roughly 2 weeks.
+Basophils circulate through the peripheral blood and have a lifespan of roughly 2 weeks.

 They are very similar in function and appearance to mast cells, which are found within tissues.

-Lymphocytes are agranular leucocytes formed from the lymphoid cell line within the bone marrow.
-They are primarily involved in the immune response against viral infection.
-These are the smallest leucocytes, with a diameter of 6-15µm.
-They have round, densely staining nuclei and sparse cytoplasm.
+Lymphocytes are agranular leukocytes which form from the lymphoid cell line within the bone marrow.
+They respond to viral infections and are the smallest leukocytes, with a diameter of 6-15µm.
+Lymphocytes have round, densely-staining nuclei with sparse cytoplasm.

-They circulate between tissues, peripheral blood and the lymphatic system.
+They circulate between the tissues, peripheral blood and lymphatic system.
 Their lifespan also varies depending on the subtype that they differentiate into.

 There are three major types of lymphocytes: